dankelley/oceglider/sandbox/dk/qc/qc06_help.md

   1. If the CTD power is turned on only for a portion of a profile, then an averaging procedure may make for odd N2 values near the surface or near the bottom.
-These will show up as bands of red or green, in a pressure time-series.
-In such cases, try adjusting the slider named `Hide after power-on`, to ignore a time interval after power-on.
+These will show up as bands of red or green in a pressure time-series.
+In such cases, try adjusting the slider named `Hide after power-on` to ignore a time interval after power-on.
   2. Another anomalous pattern shows up as red and green pairs of horizontal lines in the TS diagram, which indicates salinity anomalies.
 Handle these by putting the mouse over one of points in `mission` focus, typing `s` to select the relevant yo, and then typing `y` to go to focus on that yo.
-Since bad salinity is the culprit, it can help to now set `Plot` to `S(t)`, in which the odd salinity is likely easily seen.
+Since bad salinity is the culprit, it can help to set `Plot` to `S(t)`, in which the odd salinity is likely easily seen.
 Drag the mouse to create a rectangle that encloses points that appear to be anomalous, and they will be discarded from future analysis.